Domestic Helper Salary in Singapore 2026: By Nationality, Experience and Source Country Minimums

 Under MOM rules, every FDW is entitled to one rest day per week.
 Since the 2023 reform, at least one rest day per month is mandatory and cannot be compensated away.
 The remaining weekly rest days can be exchanged for cash if the helper genuinely agrees in writing.

-The MOM formula is straightforward: compensation in lieu of an off day equals one day's salary, calculated as monthly basic salary divided by the number of working days in the month.
-In practice most employers use the convention of monthly salary ÷ 26.
+The MOM formula is straightforward: compensation in lieu of an off day equals monthly basic salary ÷ 26 working days, regardless of how many days are in the month.
+The divide-by-26 fixed divisor is MOM's official formula, not just an employer convention.
 So for a helper on a S$650 basic salary, one off day worked = S$25.
 For a helper on S$780, one off day worked = S$30.

 If you compensate three off days a month at this rate, a S$650 basic becomes effectively S$725 in cash, and a S$780 Filipino contract becomes effectively S$870.
 Build this into your budget from day one.
 For a full breakdown of rest day rules, see our rest day resource page.